At Management 3.0 we’re always looking for excellent content from like-minded people.

 - Will not publish content with no author or under our name.
 If you write it, you take ownership for the content, your name is on it not ours

-- We will edit the article
+- We will edit the article as much as needed

 - Will not do dofollows.
 Please don’t ask, We don’t do it, we don’t take money for it, it doesn’t happen